alexmclarty/openid-connect-documentation/pages/develop/develop_nhs_impl.md

 The current Identity Agent Bridge implementation currently only supports the scope, response_type, client_id, redirct_uri and state parameters.
 The only scope supported is openid.

+Submitting an authentication request will initiate the user interaction described in the [High Level Flows](develop_intro_to_nhs_impl#high_level_flows) section of the introductory page.

 ### Authentication Successful Response

 This is as described for the Authorization Code Flow previously detailed [here](explore_auth_code_flow#authentication-successful-response) with the exception that the response will be returned to the specified redirect_uri via the Windows Custom URI Scheme.